epfl-ada/ada-2022-project-dadalife/index.md

 actresses and the films connecting those actors are the edges.
 Nodes change color according to the popularity of the actor for a given year.

 The nodes are at first invisible.
-When the actor·ress playes his·her first film, the nodes becomes grey.
+When the actor·ress plays his·her first film, the nodes becomes grey.
 A node then
 becomes orange upon becoming famous.
 The year after the node becomes red since he·she is famous.
 It is interesting to see that a lot of revelations start directly in orange meaning that they are revealed in their first movie!
 A second observation is that the heart of the graph is very strongly connected, which emphasizes